Best Instant Camera: we test and compare the latest instant cameras from Fujifilm, Lomo, Polaroid and more.

 If you want something a little more advanced, with real retro appeal, the OneStep+ has plenty of appeal.

-- Digital image quality even worse than a cheap smartphone
+- Digital image quality only on par with a cheap smartphone

 6. Lomography Lomo’Instant Wide